Top Ten Issues You Need To Know About Family Law Litigation

 Disadvantages of Family Law litigation

 - There can be lengthy delays in having the matter dealt with by the Court.
 It is not unusual for a matter to take 15 months to 2 years for a final determination to be made by the Judge.
-The parties can at any time reach agreement on the issues before the Court and have orders issued by way of consent.
+The parties can at any time reach an agreement on the issues before the Court and have orders issued by way of consent.

 - Family Law Litigation including Family Court proceedings can be costly.
 There are requirements for the filing of applications and affidavits and other documents and these documents must be properly drafted if the matter is to proceed through the Court.
 The parties have separate representation.
 The solicitors receive varying instructions which can create conflict in the conduct of the matter which draws out the process of reaching a speedy resolution.

 - Proceedings in the Family Court are emotionally draining for the parties.
 Friends and family can be drawn into the process creating relationship difficulties.
-It is an adversarial process which does not assist in a conciliatory resolution of the issues before the Court.
+It is an adversarial process that does not assist in a conciliatory resolution of the issues before the Court.

 - The parties in Family Court litigation have no control over the process.
 Dates are set for the mentions and various hearings of matters before the Court.
 If the parties are unable to resolve their matters then a judgment will be forced upon them at the conclusion of the matter by way of trial.
 The judgment may not be to everyone’s satisfaction.
-The parties are subject to examination, cross examination and re examination during the trial process and it can be a harrowing experience for those involved.
+The parties are subject to examination, cross-examination, and re-examination during the trial process and it can be a harrowing experience for those involved.

 - The parties have no control over the running of the matter through the Court process and are required to comply with directions and orders made and for appearances on dates set by the Court.

 - Legal representation is not necessary for the running of a matter in the Family Court.
-Self litigants however do not have the knowledge required to meet all the requirements that are imposed upon them for the proper conduct of their matter and the drafting of their Court documents.
+Self-litigants however do not have the knowledge required to meet all the requirements that are imposed upon them for the proper conduct of their matter and the drafting of their Court documents.
 It is not an easy process to follow and self litigants may not have the ability to properly present their evidence to the Court nor to comply with the requirements for the drafting of the application and other Court documents.

 Advantages of Family Law litigation